Part I: Python Fundamentals

 The Petroleum Lifecycle

-Every oil and gas project follows a broad lifecycle, and computation plays a role at every stage:
+Every oil and gas project follows a broad lifecycle, and computation runs through every stage:

-1. Exploration --- Geologists and geophysicists search for promising underground structures using seismic surveys (sending sound waves into the earth and interpreting the echoes) and surface geology.
-The core question: Is there a trap down there that might hold hydrocarbons?
-Seismic data processing is one of the most computationally demanding tasks in any industry.
+1. Exploration: Geologists and geophysicists hunt for promising structures with seismic surveys and surface geology, asking one question: is there a trap down there that might hold hydrocarbons?
+Seismic processing is among the most computationally demanding tasks in any industry.

 Installing Python